kanikakj/CRIMECATCH/README.md

 <b>Link to deployed project</b> : https://crimecatch.herokuapp.com/

-NOTE: The modules takes few minutes to load for the first time.
+NOTE: The modules take few minutes to load for the first time.
 Try to refresh the page in case of delay.

 Few snapshot of the project: